briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

         2. _(B)_ When BMPs fail to provide their intended function.
-If the internal inspection reveals that a BMP fails to perform its intended function and that another, more appropriate is required, the Abbreviated SWP3 must be amended and the new must be installed within ten (10) days of the inspection.
+If the internal inspection reveals that a BMP fails to perform its intended function and that another, more appropriate is required, the Abbreviated
+        <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> must be
+        amended and the new must be installed within ten (10) days of the inspection.

-        3. _(C)_ When BMPs depicted on the Abbreviated SWP3 are not installed.
+        3. _(C)_ When BMPs depicted on the Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> are not installed.
 If the internal inspection reveals that a BMP has not been implemented in accordance with the schedule, the must be implemented within ten (10) days from the date of the inspection.
 If the inspection reveals that the planned control practice is not needed, the record must contain a statement of explanation as to why the control practice is not needed.